Deadlines: January 1, April 1, July 1, and October 1

 - Does this project address youth needs?

-Submission are due October 1, January 1, April 1, and July 1.
-GOOD LUCK!
+Applications are due January 1, April 1, July 1, and October 1.

 Four County Community Grants and Shelby Community Grants

 Four County Community Funds are available for a variety of charitable purposes for non-profit organizations, public schools, and governmental agencies.
-Shelby Community Funds serve the Shelby Community.
-Both funds especially respond to the current and emerging needs in our local communities.
+Shelby Community Funds serve charitable purposes within the Shelby Community and northern Macomb County.
+Both funds respond to the current and emerging needs in our local communities.

 Healthy Seniors/Healthy Youth Grants and Healthy Futures Grants